 Join Our Team

 Christie Gardens is looking for an enthusiastic individual who will thrive in our unique continuum for seniors.
-This post will work part time as a barista in our café and a clerk in the store.
-Only candidates able to work every Saturday and every other Sunday need apply.
+This post will work as a casual housekeeper for our independent living residents.

-- previous experience working in a retail or café environment
+- previous experience working in housekeeping in the retirement, nursing home or hotel industry

 - Strong customer service skills